Louise Jameson: After Doctor Who

 Jameson went on to appear in The Omega Factor (1979) as Dr. Anne Reynolds.
 She later had a leading role as Blanche Simmons in the first two series of Tenko, before starring for five years in the late 1980s in Bergerac as Susan Young, Jim Bergerac's girlfriend.
 In the mid-1980s, she played Tania Braithwaite, Pandora's mother, in both The Secret Diary of Adrian Mole and The Growing Pains of Adrian Mole for Thames Television.
 In the early 1990s, she starred in the two series of Rides, and made numerous one-off appearances in various TV drama series, as well as numerous Doctor Who spin-off projects including the Children in Need special Dimensions in Time (1993).
 In 1995, she appeared in the RSC production of Botho Strauß's The Park.
 Other stage appearances include the first production of Peter Nichols's Passion Play produced at the Aldwych Theatre, London, in 1981.
 In 1998, Jameson began a long run in the BBC soap EastEnders as Rosa di Marco, appearing in over 200 episodes over two and a half years until August 2000.
-Since then, she has appeared in episodes of the BBC Scotland soap River City as Viv Roberts, as a guest artist in episodes of Doctors, Holby City and The Bill, and as a regular in Doc Martin.
+Since then, she has appeared in episodes of the BBC Scotland soap River City as Viv Roberts, as a guest artist in episodes of Doctors, Holby City and The Bill and as a regular in Doc Martin.

 Jameson continues to reprise the characters of Leela and Anne Reynolds in audio plays produced by Big Finish Productions and has also starred in Sapphire & Steel and Dark Shadows audio dramas for the same company.
 She has also appeared in documentaries and commentaries accompanying numerous BBC DVD releases of her Doctor Who serials.
 She is the subject of MJTV's The Actor Speaks Volume 5, where she discusses herself, her acting career and the various series she has been in.
 In 2007, Jameson toured nationally in her one-woman show, Face Value.
 In 2013, she starred in the play Gutted by Rikki Beadle-Blair and was nominated for Best Female Performance at the 2013 Off West End Theatre Awards (Offies).
 In November 2013, she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.
 In 2016, she toured in Agatha Christie's The Mousetrap, the longest running show in British theatre.
-In 2022, she joined the cast of Emmerdale as Mary.
+In 2022, she joined the cast of Emmerdale as Mary Goskirk.

 Personal life

-In 1990, Jameson was married to Martin Bedford, an artist whom she had met while filming Bergerac in Jersey.
+In 1990, Jameson married Martin Bedford, an artist whom she had met while filming Bergerac in Jersey.
 They divorced in 1997.

 Jameson was a regular prison visitor, monitoring prisoners' welfare, during the first few years of her career; and, during the early 1970s, she met Leslie Grantham at Leyhill Prison in Gloucestershire, where he was serving 12 years of a life sentence for murder.
 She encouraged Grantham to become an actor.